What is better than delicious, cinnamon spiced, pumpkin oatmeal cookies loaded with dark chocolate pieces and tart cranberries in the fall?

 - These cookies can be frozen in an airtight bag or container for up to 3 months.
 Defrost in the microwave for 15-20 seconds for a perfect warm cookie.

 - I used maple syrup to sweeten mine.
-This, mixed with the dark chocolate and dried cranberries, makes it sweet but not too sweet.
+This, mixed with the dark or semi-sweet chocolate and dried cranberries, makes it sweet but not too sweet.
 If you want a sweeter cookie, use brown sugar in place of the maple syrup.
 This will also make them a bit chewier.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.